edugonzaloalmorox/bdownweb/content/about/_index.md

 hidden = true
 +++

 Welcome to my page.
-I am an applied economist based at [Newcastle University](http://www.ncl.ac.uk/business-school/).
-You can find more details of what I have done what I do in my [CV](../images/cv-edu_2018.pdf)
+I am a ESRC PhD researcher at [Newcastle University](http://www.ncl.ac.uk/business-school/).
+My primary research is based on the area of applied microeconomics.My main focus is on health economics problems.
+For more details of what I currently do please click on my [CV](../images/cv-edu_2018.pdf)

 ***

 ### _Research and PhD_

 My PhD analyses the market of long term care in England.
-I am using empirical methods for exploring factors that affect the provision and funding of these services.
+I am using empirical methods to factors that affect the provision and funding of these services.

 The first [working paper](https://mpra.ub.uni-muenchen.de/81987/1/MPRA_paper_81987.pdf) studies how high prices in the English housing market affects the provision of residential care.
 ***